camillecelaries/camillecelaries.github.io/_pages/diffusion.md

   - /resume
 ---

+June 2024 : organize a one-day internship for L1 students in sciences : introduce them to my subject and prepare activities about it

-May 2024 : 'Maths en jean' congress for middle school students
+May 2024 : organization of the ’Maths en jean’ congress at the FDS, for middle school students